Octavio-Arturo-Ortiz/3-cards-with-flexbox/README.md

 # 3-column-cards-flexbox
-A simple 3 column project created with flexbox
+A simple 3 column/row project created with flexbox and responsive

 [HTML](index.html)